jawinga/note-taking-app/README.md

 - 📂 View all created notes in a responsive grid
 - 🖊️ Edit notes after creation
 - ⭐ Mark notes as **favourites**
-- 🔍 Search across notes (title, tags, content)
+- 🔍 Search across notes
 - 🔑 Secure authentication with Clerk

 ### Español